nnoodless/Vertum/readme.md

 Mining:
  To mine Vertum you will need to download the source code and compile it.
- That will automatically start running Node and a miner.
+ That will automatically start a Miner.